scrapjs/hcv-color/readme.md

 HCV - is HSV/HSL based color model.
 This color model use 3 channel: H, C, and G. Changing mixed gray color, instead of changing the brightness (luminance).
 This differs from the other color models, such as HSV and HSL.

 ### Behavior
 The HCV color model is a relatively new color model standing next to RGB, HSV, HSL or HWB.
 It has its own distinctive features.
-The color model is represented by the mixing ratio of "H" (hue) and "G" (grayscale), where chromaticity depends on the "C" (chroma) channel.
+The color model is represented by the mixing ratio of "H" (hue) and "V" (grayscale), where chromaticity depends on the "C" (chroma) channel.
 And how much higher the "C" value (chroma) is, so closer the color is to the pure value of hue.
-Lower "C" (chroma) values make the color gray and depend on the "G" channel.
-Unlike HSV, a color at a high "C" (chroma) value does not become black when the last channel (aka "G" channel) decreases, but changes only the mixed dominance value (e.g. whitish becomes darker and colored remains colored).
-There is also a difference from HSL where changing the "G" channel affects only grey tint, while hue and mixing ratio (channel "C", chroma) are preserved.
+Lower "C" (chroma) values make the color gray and depend on the "V" channel.
+Unlike HSV, a color at a high "C" (chroma) value does not become black when the last channel (aka "V" channel) decreases, but changes only the mixed dominance value (e.g. whitish becomes darker and colored remains colored).
+There is also a difference from HSL where changing the "V" channel affects only grey tint, while hue and mixing ratio (channel "C", chroma) are preserved.
 However, conversion from RGB has its limitations.
-For example, absolutely chromatic values do not allow calculating the "G" channel (grayscale).
+For example, absolutely chromatic values do not allow calculating the "V" channel (grayscale).
 Conversely, grayscale values (when R = G = B) do not allow to calculate "H" (hue).

 ### Visualization
 <img src="images/diagram.png" alt="#" height="200">